“Which wine do you recommend?”

 Southard 2010 Sugar Loaf Vineyard Yakima Valley Red Wine $20, Reviewed January 22, 2013.
 This elegant wine blew me away.
 An amazing value at $20 suggested retail.
 This wine may be hard to track down, but well worth the effort.
 You can always contact the winery direct.

 *QPR is a designation for rating wine based on the ratio of its quality and its price.
-The higher quality and less expensive price a wine has, the better the ratio.
+The higher the quality and lower the price, the better the ratio.
 Also referred to as “Best Bang for the Buck”.